ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 - If the user has previously observed a tree head, the timestamps of each log entry from the list computed in {{update-algorithm}}.

-Users verify that the timestamps represent a monotonic series, and that the rightmost timestamp is within the bounds defined by `max_ahead` and `max_behind`.
+Users verify that the rightmost timestamp is within the bounds defined by `max_ahead` and `max_behind`.

 ### Fixed-Version Search